OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Members_management.md

 Users can be added to a course in several ways:

-a) by directly entering them in the member list by the course owner via the button "Add member" or "Import members".
+a) by directly entering them in the member list by the course owner via the button "Add member" or "Import members" oder "Externe Mitglieder einladen".
+In den ersten beiden Fällen werden existierende Openolat Benutzer hinzugefügt.
+Mit der dritten Option können auch Personen ohne OpenOlat Account der Lernressource hinzugefügt werden.

 b) by booking the course by the learner (see [access configuration](../course_create/Access_configuration.md))

-c) by adding a group
+c) by adding a group.
+Alle Gruppenmitglieder werden dann dem Kurs hinzugefügt.

 d) by a superordinate OpenOlat [Curriculum](../curriculum/Curriculum_Management.md)